-This course is an introduction into the concepts, terminologies, and terms to skillfully complete a computer
+This course is an introduction into the concepts, terminologies, and terms to skillfully complete a computer investigation from acquiring digital evidence to reporting findings.

 CYBR 2220 Ethical Hacking 3 credits Prerequisite: CYBR 1121

 This course is designed for students who want to develop penetration testing skills to enable them to identify information-system vulnerabilities and effective remediation techniques for those vulnerabilities.
 This course is also designed for individuals who are preparing to take the CompTIA PenTest+ certification exam PT0-001, or who plan to use PenTest+ as the foundation for more advanced security certifications or career roles.